 Turn your dehydrator to the “fruit” setting, or about 135°.

-I live in a very humid climate and it took about 8 hours for them to be fully dry.
+I live in a very humid climate and it took about 8 hours for the quartered figs to be fully dry, and about 12 for the whole figs to be at the point where we like them.
 But times may vary, so check them every so often after about 6 hours.

 Once the figs are completely dried, remove the trays from the dehydrator and allow the fruit to cool.

-From there, they can be placed in an airtight container.
-They should be good for 1-2 years in a cool dry place!
+From there, they can be placed in an airtight container with an oxygen absorber.